-Upon receipt of a written request from the Union, the University shall make available any information within its possession or control not exempted by law that is relevant and necessary for the Union to meet its collective bargaining responsibilities or to administer this Agreement.
-All Union requests for information must be directed to the University's Contract Administrator.
-Such information shall be made available within fourteen (14) calendar days of the Union's request; if such information is not readily available within said fourteen (14) days, unless otherwise agreeable to the parties, the University shall so notify the Union and shall make the requested information available as soon as reasonably possible.
+Upon receipt of a written request from United Academics, the University shall make available any information within its possession or control not exempted by law that is relevant and necessary for United Academics to meet its collective bargaining responsibilities or to administer this Agreement.
+All United Academics requests for information must be directed to the University's Contract Administrator.
+Such information shall be made available within fourteen (14) calendar days of the United Academics' request; if such information is not readily available within said fourteen (14) days, unless otherwise agreeable to the parties, the University shall so notify United Academics and shall make the requested information available as soon as reasonably possible.
 Said information may include, but not be limited to, salary history by college, department, rank, sex, type of appointment (e.g. research, clinical, library), length of contract (fiscal year, academic year or other), and employment history including promotions, benefit participation and workload information.
 When practicable, information shall be provided in computer file format.
-In requesting materials from faculty members' Academic Record files, the Union shall follow the procedures of Article 17.
+In requesting materials from faculty members' Academic Record files, United Academics shall follow the procedures of Article 17.